kartik-mundkar/code-to-github/README.md

 # code-to-github
 Chrome extension to automate the task of uploading the solution to coding problems from coding platforms to GitHub repository.

-🚀 Overview
+## 🚀 Overview

 Auto Code Uploader is a Chrome extension that automatically uploads solved coding problems from LeetCode and GeeksforGeeks to a GitHub repository.
 The extension extracts the problem title, code, and language, then organizes solutions in a structured GitHub repository.

-📌 Features
+## 📌 Features

-✅ Supports LeetCode & GeeksforGeeks (more platforms coming soon!)✅ Auto-extracts problem title & code✅ Draggable 'Upload to GitHub' button for easy access✅ Secure authentication using GitHub App (no manual tokens required)✅ Uploads solutions into date-wise structured folders✅ Success & failure notifications with toasts
+✅ Supports LeetCode & GeeksforGeeks (more platforms coming soon!)

+✅ Auto-extracts problem title & code

+✅ Draggable 'Upload to GitHub' button for easy access

+✅ Secure authentication using GitHub App (no manual tokens required)

+✅ Uploads solutions into date-wise structured folders

+✅ Success & failure notifications with toasts

-🔧 Installation Guide
+## 🔧 Installation Guide

-1️⃣ Download the Extension
+### 1️⃣ Download the Extension

 Clone this repository: